mnazim/mnazim.github.io/content/writings/python-ecosystem-introduction.markdown

 I leave you with the **Zen Of Python**.
 Ponder.
 Contemplate.
 Be Enlightened! _Happy Pythoning_

     :::text
+    >>> import this
+    The Zen of Python, by Tim Peters

-     1. Beautiful is better than ugly.
+    Beautiful is better than ugly.
-     2. Explicit is better than implicit.
+    Explicit is better than implicit.
-     3. Simple is better than complex.
+    Simple is better than complex.
-     4. Complex is better than complicated.
+    Complex is better than complicated.
-     5. Flat is better than nested.
+    Flat is better than nested.
-     6. Sparse is better than dense.
+    Sparse is better than dense.
-     7. Readability counts.
+    Readability counts.
-     8. Special cases aren't special enough to break the rules.
+    Special cases aren't special enough to break the rules.
-     9. Although practicality beats purity.
+    Although practicality beats purity.
-    11. Errors should never pass silently.
+    Errors should never pass silently.
-    12. Unless explicitly silenced.
+    Unless explicitly silenced.
-    13. In the face of ambiguity, refuse the temptation to guess.
+    In the face of ambiguity, refuse the temptation to guess.
-    14. There should be one-- and preferably only one --obvious way to do it.
+    There should be one-- and preferably only one --obvious way to do it.
-    15. Although that way may not be obvious at first unless you're Dutch.
+    Although that way may not be obvious at first unless you're Dutch.
-    16. Now is better than never.
+    Now is better than never.
-    17. Although never is often better than *right* now.
+    Although never is often better than *right* now.
-    18. If the implementation is hard to explain, it's a bad idea.
+    If the implementation is hard to explain, it's a bad idea.
-    19. If the implementation is easy to explain, it may be a good idea.
+    If the implementation is easy to explain, it may be a good idea.
-    20. Namespaces are one honking great idea -- let's do more of those!
+    Namespaces are one honking great idea -- let's do more of those!